Not Gone And Not Forgotten; One of the Last Packard Twelves Ever To Be Produced

 It was the first.
 It was among the last.
-Packard started an overall new design in 1938 with a new more upright radiator, higher front fenders that “wrapped” around the side-mounted spare wheels, and a Dietrich inspired v-shaped windshield.
+Packard started an overall new design in 1938 with a more upright radiator, higher front fenders that “wrapped” around the side-mounted spare wheels, and a Dietrich-inspired, V-shaped windshield.

 This is the 24th of just 32 1607 Twelve Convertible Coupes that Packard made in 1938.
 In 1939, all production of the Twelve was canceled with a grand total of only 280 automobiles in 14 different unique models having been made.